 Thus Plato.
 Not-one and nothing are therefore for him the same, rather, identical.
 Then the one and something are equal.
-After this he proves in the same way that it is impossible to say that not-being is one, and concludes thus: Being cannot be coupled with non-being; here of the unity which he had already called equal to that which is something.
+After this he proves in the same way that it is impossible to say that not-being is one, and concludes thus: 'Being cannot be coupled with non-being18; therefore unity cannot be coupled with non-being19.'
+Now, he is speaking here of the unity which he had already called equal to that which is something.
 It seems then that he holds the identity of being and unity to be beyond doubt.